robinpaulson/suncalcPy2/README.md

  * and more!

 ### Installing
-suncalcPy2 is not included in PYPI yet, so installation is direct from Github
+suncalcPy2 is not included in PYPI yet, maybe never, so installation is direct from Github

 `pip install git+https://github.com/robinpaulson/suncalcPy2`